 This slow cooker pulled pork is made with a wet rub that has brown sugar, molasses, coffee, dry mustard, and other spices for incredible flavor.
 Set it and forget it for Carolina-style pulled pork that turns out perfectly every time!

-This is such an easy crock pot pulled pork recipe, and I make it in my crock pot during the winter AND in the summer!
+This is such an easy slow cooker pulled pork recipe, and I make it during the winter AND in the summer!
 There's no oven heating up the house, no grill to monitor.

 The slow cooker is perfect for pulled pork because it's something that MUST be cooked low and slow to render the fat and get that wonderful, shredded texture.